Pantheon YAML Configuration Files

 Enforce HTTPS + HSTS

-HTTPS adds a layer of encryption that prevents others from snooping on or tampering with traffic to your site.
+HTTPS adds a layer of encryption that prevents others from seeing or tampering with traffic to your site.
 HTTP Strict Transport Security (HSTS) instructs browsers to only connect via HTTPS and helps protect websites against protocol downgrade attacks and cookie hijacking.

 Note